ShimShamSam/README/README.md

 	</tr>
 </table>

-# Points and Lines
+## Line

+Lines can be constructed by creating a polygon with only two coordinate pairs

+## Point

-Points and Lines can be made by supplying only one or two coordinate pairs, respectively, to the Polygon constructor.
+Points can be constructed by creating a polygon with only one coordinate pair

 # Collision Information